adamspd/django-appointment/docs/models.md

 - `image` (ImageField): Image representing the service.
 - `currency` (CharField): Currency for the price.
 - `background_color` (CharField): Background color for the service presentation.
-- `created_at` (DateTimeField): Timestamp when the service was created.
-- `updated_at` (DateTimeField): Timestamp when the service was last updated.

 #### Methods:

 - `to_dict`: Returns a dictionary representation of the service.
 - `get_duration_parts`: Returns the duration of the service as a tuple of days, hours, minutes, and seconds.
-- `get_duration`: Returns the duration of the service in a human-readable format.
+- `get_duration`: Returns the duration of the service in a human-readable format (as a string).
 - `get_price`: Returns the price of the service.
 - `get_currency_icon`: Returns the currency symbol.
-- `get_price_text`: Returns a formatted price text.
+- `get_price_text`: Returns a formatted price text (as a string) that you can use in your HTML code.
 - `get_down_payment`: Returns the down payment amount for the service.
-- `get_down_payment_str`: Returns a formatted down payment text.
+- `get_down_payment_text`: Returns a formatted down payment text that you can use in your HTML code.
+- `get_image_url`: Returns the URL of the image associated with the service.
-- `is_a_paid_service`: Returns whether the service is paid.
+- `is_a_paid_service`: Returns whether the service is paid (true of false).
-- `accepts_down_payment`: Returns whether the service accepts a down payment.
+- `accepts_down_payment`: Returns whether the service accepts a down payment (true of false).

 ### StaffMember

 The `StaffMember` model represents a staff member in the appointment system.
+A staff member is a user that offers one or more services in the one defined by the admin.
+He can't edit/add/delete services but can choose which one he offers.
+He can update his profile, change his working hours or add vacation days (days off).

 #### Fields:

-- `user` (OneToOneField): Related User model instance.
+- `user` (OneToOneField): Related User model instance, will be granted Django's staff status.
 - `services_offered` (ManyToManyField): Services offered by the staff member.
 - `slot_duration` (PositiveIntegerField): Minimum time for an appointment in minutes.
 - `lead_time` (TimeField): Time when the staff member starts working.